Spacial/awesome-csirt/README.md

 - [..Modlishka..](https://github.com/drk1wi/Modlishka): Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level (with minimal effort required from your side).
 - [Using phishing tools against the phishers](https://medium.com/mycrypto/using-phishing-tools-against-the-phishers-and-uncovering-a-massive-binance-phishing-campaign-58132e2f0e09) — and uncovering a massive Binance phishing campaign.
 - [Lure](https://github.com/highmeh/lure): User Recon Automation for GoPhish
+- [PhishingKitTracker](https://github.com/marcoramilli/PhishingKitTracker): An extensible and freshly updated collection of phishingkits for forensics and future analysis topped with simple stats.

 ## Forensics